xesrevinu/radix-ui-contents-llm/README.md

 Special thanks to:

-The Effect-TS team and community for their incredible work on Effect and its comprehensive documentation
+The Radix UI team and community for their incredible work on Radix UI and its comprehensive documentation

 ## License